rahulshah17/GPT-Me/README.md

 ---
 ## 🧑‍💻 About
-Built and fine-tuned by Rahul Hemal Shah, a CS grad student at UMass Amherst, currently a Graduate Researcher at Spotify.
+Built and fine-tuned by Rahul Hemal Shah, a CS grad student at UMass Amherst, Linkedin: [[Linkedin](https://www.linkedin.com/in/rahulshah1799/)]